 Chlorine has the same electron configuration as fluorine, just one shell larger.
 This allows chlorine a broader palette of chemical reactions, given the presence of a d-orbital.
 Like sulfur, this gives rise to more possible molecular geometries.
 Chlorine can sustain multiply bonded atoms, but it takes bonding atoms with stronger electronegativity than chlorine in order to draw it into multiple bonds.
 This limits to list of contenders essentially to oxygen and fluorine, as we see in the chlorate (ClO3–) ion.
-(The wireframe simply indicates the boundary of the n=3 shell, since there are no electrons defining the boundary of its sphere.)
+(The wireframe indicates the boundary of the n=3 shell.)

 The outer spheres above simply indicate the directions of maximum electron density.
 The orbitals themselves will be more like spherical tetrahedra that can only occupy volume within their shell.
 The entire shell will be filled with electron density.
 It will be highest at the center of the face of each orbital and will decrease toward the nodal regions that divide the shell into four equal volumes, where electron density will be lowest.
 Like argon, chlorine features two nested spherical tetrahedra, the inner 2nd shell comprising 4 di-electrons, the outer 3rd shell comprising 3 di-electrons and 1 single electron.
 In this case the three orbitals containing the di-electrons (dark pink) will occupy slightly more volume than the one containing an unpaired electron.